Written by: Marco Ansón

 She then left the muddy waters quickly and came close to our vehicle to rest in the shade and eat her catfish trophy.
 We couldn’t believe our luck!

-Watch the video of this fishing feline here:
+Watch the video of this fishing leopard here: